Singing in a Group | 5 More Tips on Singing in a Group or Duo

-Singing in a group: Singing in a group allows singers to sing and perform with other people rather than going solo.
-Ensure if going down this route you make it for the right reason as it may come with risks and requires a lot of commitment.
+Singing in a group allows you to perform with other people rather than going solo.
+Ensure if going down this route that you make it for the right reason as it may come with risks and requires a lot of commitment.

 It’s important to remember that singing in a group is only as good as their worst performer.
 It might seem an easier way of performing as there are more people in the group to share the roles, but it doesn’t always work out that way.
 The most successful groups play on the strengths of each individual and try to highlight those whilst performing.

 #1 You don’t all have to sound the same

 Many groups struggle because they fail to layer up their harmonies and instead make all the harmonies the same when singing in a group.
 Without layering the vocals you risk sounding like a solo act or by being slightly out of time can end up sounding like a car crash.
 When performing it’s important that the vocals layer up well to show off how diverse the act can be and what singing in a group can make you capable of.